 In section 2 we describe how to find a vector for any location in space using tri-linear interpolation.
 Section 3 describes how to animate particles along streamlines and how to distribute them within the vector field.
 In section 4 we explain how the particles are rendered and which problems arise that way.
-The visualization pipeline is briefly explained in section 5.
-Finally, we give some results on the performance of our method in section 6.
+Finally, we give some results on the performance of our method in section 5.